 And that brings up to:

-The completion rate, which is also known as the budget at completion (BAC), measures how much of the allocated budget has been expended or utilised relative to the total budget for a specific project.
+The completion rate, also known as the budget at completion (BAC), measures how much of the allocated budget has been expended or utilised relative to the total budget for a specific project.

 It gives you insights into the financial health of your project by assessing whether spending is on track with the planned budget.